School Science Lessons

 It occurs in Beta vulgaris.

-Daidzin, C21H20O9, isoflavone, anti-oxidant, daidzoside, anti-carcinogenic, anti-antheroscerotic, in TCM Chinese medicine, treat alcohol
+Daidzin, C21H20O9, a glycosyloxyisoflavone, anti-oxidant, anti-carcinogenic, anti-antheroscerotic, in TCM Chinese medicine, used to treat alcohol abuse.

 Scilla glycosides, e.g. proscillardin, C30H42O8, Scilla, Drimia maratima